UniversalViewer/universalviewer/README.md

 `$ grunt`

-This will compile the [.less](http://lesscss.org) files into .css and .ts ([TypeScript](http://typescriptlang.org)) files into .js with sourcemaps to aid in debugging.
+This will compile the [.less](http://lesscss.org) files into .css and [.ts](http://typescriptlang.org) files into .js with sourcemaps to aid in debugging.

 ### Release Builds